-- Use a higher tier methodological approach - Establish a quality control and quality assurance system to ensure the high quality of data for the assessment of mitigation actions - Establish or strengthen data collection and management systems to support the assessment of mitigation actions - Apply methods consistently across sectors where multiple sectors were included - Include GHGs or sectors that did not previously have adequate data - Use country-specific activity data and emissions factors - Strengthen the existing institutional arrangements related to the preparation of BURs on a continual basis - · Increase training of experts and technology transfer - Further enhance the validation/verification process for mitigation actions - 6 Technical review statement - 7 It is a key recommendation for the reviewer to provide a technical review statement corresponding to the - 8 scope of the technical review.
-The technical review statement provides a short summary of the review - 9 process and ends with the reviewer's conclusion.
-Table Table 9.2 provides examples of the type of - 10 information that should be included in a review statement. - 11 Table 9.2: Example information to include in technical review statements

-Item Description Scope of the review Describe the scope of the review, including the time period of the assessment report reviewed.
+- Use a higher tier methodological approach - Establish a quality control and quality assurance system to ensure the high quality of data for the assessment of mitigation actions - Establish or strengthen data collection and management systems to support the assessment of mitigation actions - Apply methods consistently across sectors where multiple sectors were included - Include GHGs or sectors that did not previously have adequate data - Use country-specific activity data and emissions factors - Strengthen the existing institutional arrangements related to the preparation of BURs on a continual basis - Increase training of experts and technology transfer - Further enhance the validation/verification process for mitigation actions - 7 Technical review statement - 8 It is a key recommendation for the reviewer to provide a technical review statement corresponding to the - 9 scope of the technical review.
+The technical review statement provides a short summary of the review - 10 process and ends with the reviewer's conclusion.
+Table 9.2 provides examples of the type of information - 11 that should be included in a review statement. - 12 Table 9.2: Example information to include in technical review statements ltem Description Scope of the review Describe the scope of the review, including the time period of the assessment report reviewed.
 Level of assurance Indicate the level of assurance of the review, if relevant.
 Review team qualifications Summary of the relevant qualifications and accreditations of the technical review team.

 Technical review process Summary of the method used for the technical review.
-Including a brief summary of the documents reviewed, interviews and field visits conducted at the process for the resolution of any findings.
+Including a brief summary of the documents reviewed, interviews and field visits conducted and the process for the resolution of any findings.
 Summary of findings Provide a summary of the number of findings and whether they were all addressed.
-Technical review conclusion The final opinion of the reviewer regarding whether the assessment report meets the review criteria.
+Technical review conclusion addressed.
+The final opinion of the reviewer regarding whether the assessment report meets the review criteria.
 An example conclusion might read as follows: "I have evaluated the user's assessment of greenhouse gas and sustainable development impacts of their policy.
-The user has followed the ICAT key recommendations and their assessment is consistent with the key recommendations set out in the renewable energy and sustainable development guidance documents.
+The user has followed the ICAT key recommendations and their assessment is consistent with the key recommendations set out in the Renewable Energy and Sustainable Development Methodologies.
 The following ICAT key recommendations were not followed and appropriate justification was provided [explain]" The above conclusion is also appropriate where a reasonable level of assurance is sought by the user.
 For limited assurance engagements, an example conclusion might read as follows: "I have evaluated the user's assessment of greenhouse gas and sustainable development impacts of their policy.
-Nothing has come to my attention to suggest that the user has not followed the ICAT key recommendations and that their assessment is not consistent with the key recommendations set out in the renewable energy and sustainable development guidance documents.
+Nothing has come to my attention to suggest that the user has not followed the ICAT key recommendations and that their assessment is not consistent with the key recommendations set out in the Renewable Energy and Sustainable Development impacts of their policy.
+Nothing has come to my attention to suggest that the user has not followed the ICAT key recommendations set out in the Renewable Energy and Sustainable Development Methodologies.
 The following ICAT key recommendations were not followed and appropriate justification was provided [explain]" Separate conclusions can also be written for the different types of impacts (GHG, sustainable development, transformational change) where the user has sought different levels of assurance for each.
 If the reviewer does not have sufficient objective evidence to reach an opinion about whether the assessment report meets the review criteria (having worked with the user to obtain the required evidence), they should explain this in their conclusion.